signalwire-academy/agents-sdk-l2-written-exam-template-L2-written-exam/README.md

 # Level 2: Written Exam

 **Time Limit:** 60 minutes
-**Questions:** 25
+**Questions:** 40 (36 multiple choice + 4 short answer)
-**Passing Score:** 70%
+**Passing Score:** 80% (32/40)

 ## Instructions

 1. Read all questions in `exam/questions.md`
 2. Create a new Issue using the "Submit Exam" template
 3. Enter your answers in the format: `1.
 A`
+4. For short answer questions, provide brief responses
-4. Submit the issue to receive your grade
+5. Submit the issue to receive your grade
-5. You may resubmit if you don't pass
+6. You may resubmit if you don't pass

 ## Rules

 - Open book - you may reference documentation
 - No collaboration with other students
-- Each question has exactly one correct answer
+- Each multiple choice question has exactly one correct answer
 - Answers are case-insensitive (a = A)

 ## Grading

-Your exam is automatically graded when you submit.
-Results appear as a comment on your issue.
+Multiple choice answers are auto-graded.
+Short answer questions are reviewed manually.

 - Correct answers are hidden until you pass
 - Issue is closed automatically when you pass